|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 Farak is the verb to cast off some type of yoke or oppression.
 It appears in Lamentations and in the Psalms as to deliver.
 It would appear to be a legitimate term to express the Palestinian intifada or uprising.

-But even the Arab leadership in the Middle East would argue that being a man means being in a position of strength as a deterrent in dealing with one’s enemies.
+But even the Arab leadership in the Middle East would argue that being a man means being in a position of strength as a deterrent in dealing with ones enemies.
 The Palestinian National Charter contains a plank calling for the annihilation of Israel.
 The new president of Iran is sounding the same call.
-Hamas, an Islamic government supported by Iran, is now in charge of the Palestinian leadership in the Gaza.
+Hamas, an Islamic government supported by Iran, is now in charge of the Palestinian leadership.

 So maybe responding to rocks with guns and to guns with tanks is a matter of preservation for the modern Jewish state.
 And Israel cannot be cited for overkill without charging the U.S. with the same crime in Iraq.
 Subjugation and occupation come with their own rules in the Middle East.